Skip to main content

 (5) Specification of how the written procedures will be communicated in writing and discussed each school year with employees who have access to secure test materials, students enrolled in the participating school who are being tested, and with any other person authorized to be present in a test room and/or have access to any secure test materials.

-(H) Any alleged test security violation must be reported to the department as soon as it becomes known to the participating school.
+(H) Each participating school will report any alleged test security violation to the department in accordance with the procedures specified by the department as soon as it becomes known to the participating school.

-(1) Upon receipt of information about an alleged test security violation, the department shall call the participating school to request the opening of an investigation and shall follow up with a letter to the participating school.
+(1) Upon receipt of information about an alleged test security violation, the department will contact the participating school to request the opening of an investigation.
+After the initial contact, the department will notify the participating school in writing that a case has been opened for an alleged test security violation.

-(2) Within ten calendar days after the completion of the participating school's investigation, a written report shall be filed with the department delineating the cause and results of the investigation including any corrective action taken.
+(2) Within ten calendar days after the completion of the participating school's investigation, the participating school will file a written report with the department containing the following:

-(4) Each participating school shall ensure the cooperation of all of its employees in any investigation that is conducted by the department pursuant to any allegation or other indication that a test security violation may have occurred.
+(3) Each participating school will ensure the cooperation of all of its employees in any investigation that is conducted by the department pursuant to any allegation or other indication that a test security violation may have occurred.

-(I) By the first of October of each school year, each participating school shall communicate in writing and discuss with all employees who have access to the secure test materials and students who are being tested the applicable written security procedures and actions to be taken in response to any violations established pursuant to this rule.
-Students and staff shall be reminded orally of these provisions prior to the beginning of each test administration period by a test coordinator and test administrator.
+(I) By the first of October of each school year, each participating school will communicate in writing to and discuss with all employees who have access to the secure test materials and students who are being tested the applicable written security procedures and the actions to be taken in response to any violations established pursuant to this rule.
+In the event that a participating school administers a state test during a fall test administration period that occurs prior to the first of October, prior to the beginning of the applicable test administration period each school year, the participating school will communicate in writing to and discuss with all employees who have access to the secure test materials and students who are being tested the applicable written security procedures and the actions to be taken in response to any violations established pursuant to this rule.
+Students and staff will be reminded orally of these provisions prior to the beginning of each test administration period by a test coordinator and test administrator.

-(J) Each joint vocational school district that has executed an agreement with a participating school to administer any test pursuant to rule 3301-13-02 of the Administrative Code shall comply with all requirements of this rule.
+(J) Each joint vocational school district that has executed an agreement with a participating school to administer any test pursuant to rule 3301-13-02 of the Administrative Code will comply with all provisions of this rule.

-(K) The rules identified in this section do not apply to commercial tests, as defined in rule 3301-13-01 of the Administrative Code.
-Districts using commercial tests for state or local purposes are required to follow the rules and procedures established by the commercial test provider.
+(K) The provisions of this rule do not apply to commercial tests, as defined in rule 3301-13-01 of the Administrative Code.
+Districts and schools using commercial tests for state or local purposes are directed to follow the rules and procedures established by the commercial test provider.

 Supplemental Information